How to Buy Used Cars – A Simple But Comprehensive Guide

 Deed of Sale

-When you pay for the car, ensure that you are given a deed of absolute sale so you have proof that you bought the car from its current owner.
-Ensure that this deed has:
+When you pay for the car, ensure that you are given three copies of a deed of absolute sale so you have proof that you bought the car from its current owner.
+Ensure that these deeds have:

 - the date of sale